-The Women Composers Festival of Hartford was founded in 2001 by composer/pianist Heather (Rupy) Seaton, while a student at the University of Hartford’s Hartt School of Music.
+The Women Composers Festival of Hartford was founded in 2001 by composer/pianist Heather (Rupy) Seaton, while a student at the University of Hartford’s The Hartt School.
 Surprised that she never performed music written by a woman (except for her own), she and fellow students spearheaded a festival to explore and celebrate works by contemporary and historical women composers.

 Over the next decade, the Festival developed into a highly valued resource for the dissemination and performance of music by women composers, as well as the inspiration for new works and collaborations.
 The Festival began attracting scholars, composers, audiences, and supporters from around the world.
 Over time, the Scholarly Symposium was added to explore topic such as the works of unknown or under-known historical women composers, feminist musicology, and the role gender plays in how we understand and appreciate art.

 In its present composition, the Festival includes: